Healthy lifestyles for children and families

 The HENRY Healthy Families programme is a free group course for Haringey parents with children under 5.
 It runs across 8 weeks, for 2 and a half hours per week and focuses on whole-family nutrition, healthy weight and child development.

-The HENRY approach brings together support for parenting efficacy, family emotional wellbeing and behaviour change with information about nutrition, physical activity, oral health and more.
+The HENRY approach brings together support for parents and families with emotional wellbeing and behaviour change, with information about nutrition, physical activity, oral health and more.

 For more details, or to request a place, please email whh-tr.henryreferrals@nhs.net or visit the HENRY website.